[QODBC-ALL] Using QuickBooks Data with Microsoft Excel 2010 32-bit

 Import QuickBooks data into MS Excel via MS Query

 After you grant permission for QODBC, you will be guided by Query Wizard.
-In Choose Columns window, select a table and its columns you would like to import.
+Select a table and the columns you want to import in the Choose Columns window.
 Choose the table you wish to import and select the columns from the table to import by pressing the ">" button.
-(Here I choose table Customer as a sample.)
-You can add or remove columns from the right list "Columns in your query"
+(Here, I choose table Customer as a sample.)
+You can add or remove columns from the correct list "Columns in your query."

 You can set a filter for your query in this window.
 If you don't want to put any query, please click the "Next" button: